What Power Supply Do I Have?

 The most obvious method is simply looking under the hood and reading the declaration.
 If you don’t feel comfortable opening the case of your PC, your only alternative is to check the information on the original PSU packaging or the receipt.

-On this receipt, you should be able to see exactly which brand and model of PSU your PC features.
+On this receipt, you should be able to see precisely which brand and model of PSU your PC features.

-If you bought the PC components individually, try to find the PSU packaging.
+If you purchased the PC components individually, try to find the PSU packaging.
 On it, you will find the correct make and model.

 Opening Up The Case

-Are you currently regretting that you threw away the packaging for your PSU?
-Don’t worry; there’s still the option of opening up the case, and that is exactly what you should do.
+Are you currently bemoaning that you threw away the packaging for your PSU?
+Don’t worry; there’s still the option of opening up the case, and that is precisely what you should do.

 As required by the UL (formerly Underwriters Laboratories), the PSU has a label with power rankings on it.